0xproflupin/solana-durable-nonces/README.md

 ```

 ### Using Recent Blockhashes
-Before we try to sign and send a durable transaction, let's see how transactions are sumbitted using blockhashes.
+Before we try to sign and send a durable transaction, let's see how transactions are submitted using blockhashes.

 The first step is to build a transfer transaction from `sender` to `reciever` and sign it with `co-sender`'s wallet.